LoScarro/LoScarro/README.md

 Hi My name is Davide
 =======================

-Computer Science student at Unige
+Software Security student at UniGE
 ---------------------------------

 * I'm based in Genova